TangramDev/WebRT_Chromium_Dev/README.md

 <h1 align=center>

-WebRuntime based on<br/> a <i>Specific Chromium Project Dev Version: 108.0.5359.x</i>
+WebRuntime based on <br/>a <i>Specific Chromium Project Canary Version: 109.0.53xy.z</i>
 </h1>
 <h2>
 <p>Execute the following command:

-	$ ..\getWebRTbranch x your_branch_name WebRTBase
+	$ ..\getWebRTbranch 53xy.z your_branch_name WebRTBase
-Here, WebRTBase is the source code branch that supports WebRuntime created in the above steps, and a, b and c is are integers, you will obtain a branch with webruntime support you expected.
+Here, WebRTBase is the source code branch that supports WebRuntime created in the above steps, and x,y and z are are integers, you will obtain a branch with webruntime support you expected.
 </p>
 </h2>